21.08.2025 23:38

 A Delta Air Lines plane experienced a partial detachment of its wing flap before landing in Texas.
 While the aircraft landed at the airport without any issues, the terrifying moments in the air were captured by a passenger's camera.

-A flap on the wing of a Boeing 737 aircraft partially detached before landing in Texas, USA, and it has been reported that there were no injuries in the incident.
+A flap on the wing of a Boeing 737 aircraft partially detached before landing in Texas, USA, and it was reported that there were no injuries in the incident.

-According to CNN, a Boeing 737 aircraft operating flight number 1893 from Orlando International Airport to Austin-Bergstrom International Airport had a flap on its wing partially detach before landing in Texas on August 19.
+According to CNN, a Boeing 737 aircraft operating flight number 1893 from Orlando International Airport to Austin-Bergstrom International Airport had a flap partially detach from its wing before landing in Texas on August 19.

 NOBODY WAS INJURED

 During the landing, none of the 62 passengers and crew on board were injured.
 The Federal Aviation Administration (FAA) has launched an investigation into the incident.
-In a statement from Delta Air Lines, it was noted that the aircraft with the partially detached flap on its left wing has been "taken out of service for maintenance."
+In a statement from Delta Air Lines, it was noted that the aircraft with the partially detached flap on its left wing has been "grounded for maintenance."